-The worst time to realize your recovery plan isn't going to work is when you're staring down an attack.
-Conducting regular tests of full recovery plans is crucial for knowing you can recover when needed, and helps the teams performing the recovery know what is required of them.
+Conducting regular tests of both minimum viability and full recovery plans is crucial for knowing you can recover when needed, and helps the teams performing the recovery know what is required of them.
 These tests or practices of the recovery process should check data integrity and be capable of restoring data and rebuilding applications to a new environment.

 Portability is important for testing and recovery, as an attack or outage may require you to move entire workloads to a new and different environment.
-This could mean simply switching accounts or could be as drastic as moving from on prem to the cloud, or to a different cloud entirely - so your recovery needs to be hybrid and flexible.
+This could mean simply switching accounts or could be as drastic as moving from on-prem to the cloud, or to a different cloud entirely - so your recovery needs to be hybrid and flexible.